Dibyajeet-Das/Food_Recipie_Generator/README.md

 -----------------------------------------
 • AI-powered recipe generation using a fine-tuned GPT-2 transformer model

+• Produces realistic images of the dish using Stable Diffusion

-• Enter the name of a dish and get a complete, custom recipe
+• Enter the name of a dish and get a complete, custom recipe with an Image

 • Search for recipes by name